Mid-Career Project Grants

 Mid-Career Public Artist Status (limit 250 words):

-Describe your status as an early-career artist.
+Describe your status as a mid-career artist.

 Impact on Artistic Development/Career (limit 250 words):